Get The Help You Deserve

 2016 Queens Subway Stabbing Incident: A stabbing incident on a subway train in Queens left multiple passengers injured and raised concerns about passenger safety.

-2017 Bronx Subway Train Collision: Two subway trains collided in the Bronx, causing injuries to passengers and disrupting service along the 1 and 2 lines.
+2017 Bronx Subway Train Collision: Two subway trains collided in the Bronx, causing passenger injuries and disrupting service along the 1 and 2 lines.

 2017 Harlem Subway Derailment: A subway train derailed near Harlem, resulting in numerous injuries and service disruptions along the A, B, C, and D lines.

-2018 Brooklyn Subway Escalator Malfunction: An escalator malfunctioned in a Brooklyn subway station, causing injuries to passengers and prompting safety reviews.
+2018 Brooklyn Subway Escalator Malfunction: An escalator malfunctioned in a Brooklyn subway station, causing passenger injuries and prompting safety reviews.

 2018 Times Square Subway Collision: Two subway trains collided near Times Square, causing injuries and significant delays for commuters.